Vaginal bleeding normally occurs during a woman's menstrual cycle, when she gets her period. Every woman's period is different.

 - Heavy bleeding associated with anemia (low blood count, low iron)

 Bleeding from the rectum or blood in the urine may be mistaken for vaginal bleeding.
 To know for certain, insert a tampon into the vagina and check for bleeding.

 Keep a record of your symptoms and bring these notes to your doctor.
 Your record should include:

 - How much flow you have (count numbers of pads and tampons used, noting whether they are soaked)

 - Bleeding between periods and after sex

 Exams and Tests

-Your doctor will perform a physical exam, including a pelvic exam.
-Your doctor will ask questions about your medical history and symptoms
+Your provider will perform a physical exam, including a pelvic exam.
+Your provider will ask questions about your medical history and symptoms.

 You may have certain tests, including: